 - Write the regulatory language with separate discussion of the major vibration sources and separate standards for each.
 The standards can be drawn from state or national standards, so long as they accurately reflect the

 differences in vibrations produced by various sources.
-Generally speaking, separate standards should be set for blasting, pile driving, traffic (railway and highway) and construction vibration, with particular attention to those vibrations caused by ground
+Generally speaking, separate standards should be set for blasting, pile driving, traffic (railway and highway) and construction heavy equipment use vibration, with particular attention to those vibrations caused by ground

 impacts of any sort (including impact-like vibratory compactor vibrations and tracked equipment drive-bys).
-Any operations to be done within 25 feet of structures should be scrutinized carefully before permitting.
+Any operations to be done within 25 feet of structures should be scrutinized carefully for alternative methods before permitting.

 - Embody the regulations in the permitting and contracting process to assure that they perform their main function of preventing damage.

 - Take into account the past record of a contractor in letting contracts for work.
 While a few examples of minor damage in a contractor's record should not disqualify or count against a contractor, any examples of